myned-ai/bonsai-connectors/README.md

 T Erez, Y Tassa, E Todorov, "Infinite Horizon Model Predictive Control for Nonlinear Periodic Tasks", 2011.

-We have trained the agent using a statements.
+We have trained the agent by reusing the reward function defined in pybullet-gym and amended the PPO algorithm parameters.

 ```
 algorithm {